gSchool/ada-developer-skills/04-git/branches.md

 ## External Branching Tutorial

-In this lesson progress through the `Introduction Sequence` lesson (https://learngitbranching.js.org/).
+In this lesson progress through the `Introduction Sequence` lessons 1-4 (https://learngitbranching.js.org/).
 Take notes on the commands to:

 - create a branch
 - switch between branches
 - merge the changes from one branch into another

 ![Git Branching Tutorial Lesson](images/branching-tutorial.png)

+**hint**:  You can use the reference material at the bottom of this lesson if you get stuck.

 ## Branching Video Lesson